FrancesCoronel/personal-website-v3/_projects/2016-10-09-jake-the-dog-key-hand.md

 Kent Hack Enough
 ================

-Volunteer, Participant, Winner {#volunteer--participant--winner}
+Volunteer, Participant, Winner
 ------------------------------

-### Kent, OH {#kent--oh}
+### Kent, OH

-#### `October 7th to 9th, 2016` {#L-code-october-7th-to-9th--2016--code-}
+#### `October 7th to 9th, 2016`

-### Volunteered for the hardware booth and Foobar (smoothies) and then teamed up with my boyfriend to work on a Leap Motion hack that ended up winning an award 😍 {#volunteered-for-the-hardware-booth-and-foobar-smoothies-and-then-teamed-up-with-my-boyfriend-to-work-on-a-leap-motion-hack-that-ended-up-winning-an-award .intro}
+### Volunteered for the hardware booth and Foobar (smoothies) and then teamed up with my boyfriend to work on a Leap Motion hack that ended up winning an award 😍

 Won award of **Best Security Privacy Hack** sponsored by Ubisoft with the prize being two copies of `Watch Dog 2`